 Posted on

 It can be said that the Charity Market is a place full of charitable spirit.
 This time, our charity coffee was sold at the adoption event.
 Thank you for allowing us to sell coffee!

 Warm Hearts Coffee Club’s coffee is a drink that benefits global society just by being drunk.
-Grown without pesticides in the highlands of Malawi, this environmentally friendly coffee is sold with 100% of profits being used to fund school meals for children in Malawi.
+Grown without pesticides in the highlands of Malawi, this environmentally friendly coffee is sold with profits being used to fund school meals for children in Malawi.
 We can provide coffee gift sets according to your specifications, such as for companies that emphasize CSR activities.
 We have already received orders for in-house gifts from companies in Japan, such as those listed above.
 We use only AA-ranked specialty coffee beans and have received praise for their high quality and taste.

+Posted on